 - Performs and models responsible direct service provision including individual, group, life skills training, behavior management, and crisis intervention treatment.

 - Coordinates the intake process and completes initial assessments upon intake

 - Provides Clinical Assessment, Service planning, interventions, coordination of care, and leads responsible treatment practices in action

 - Assist in the training and development of staff skills and abilities, work to create highly effective teams, uses a trans-disciplinary approach as to produce an effective outcome

 - Effectively manages staff interactions, the program, systems, and processes using a leadership approach

-- Advocates for client needs creating social justice for persons served, reduces barriers, promotes ideals of the Recovery Movement
+- Advocates for member needs creating social justice for persons served, reduces barriers, promotes ideals of the Recovery Movement

 - Assist with managing the programs budget, manpower utilization, overtime, and costs in general.